 Do I Need a Turntable Slipmat?

 Yes, you do!
-The turntable slipmat protects the record from the metal platter below the mat.
+The turntable slipmat protects the record from the metal (sometimes acrylic) platter below the mat.
 Turntables always come with slipmats by default though.
 Sometimes they’re rubber, sometimes they’re felt.
-But putting a record directly on metal platter is a bad idea.
+But putting a record directly on the platter is a bad idea.

 What Thickness is best for Turntable Slipmat?